Looking for information about other Dental Topics?

 - And based on this opinion, they favored the removal of third molars to help prevent this shifting from occurring.

-Choosing this stance was founded on the research of the era.
+This stance was founded on the research of the era.

 - A 1961 study by Bergstrom evaluated 60 patients who had congenitally missing (missing from birth) third molars on one side but not the other.